Joeltronics/Monosynth/readme.md

 * Fully automatable parameters - so if you want an extra LFO, you could always use automation to act as one
 * "Underneath the panel" controls - I don't want to rely heavily on these, as accessibility is one of my main goals.
 But I also don't want the front panel to be too cluttered, so there are a few things I have in mind for "page 2".
 They could almost be treated like "mods" to a hardware synth.

-## Features not planned for 1.0
+## Possible future features

-These are all features I'm considering possibly adding in the future, but don't plan on implementing right away:
+These are all features I'm considering possibly adding in the future, but don't plan on implementing for 1.0:

 * Built-in patch storage & management - I do plan on supporting state saving and maybe very basic patch management via the DAW, but there won't be a built-in patch manager yet.
 * More monophony priority modes (besides last-note)